![]() |

 dear mother, made for one of the darkest and most difficult periods in

 LiaBraaten's life.
-Like his favorite composer, Beethoven, he had a "Heiligenstadt Testament"
+Like his favorite composer, Beethoven, it can be said that our feisty Iron Ranger had a "Heiligenstadt Testament" moment.

 LiaBraaten